jackypanster/meta-agent/README.md

 🤖 Hello!
 I'm an AI assistant powered by Qwen-Agent framework with DeepSeek's reasoning model.
 I can help you with various tasks including:
 - Answering questions and having conversations
-- Using external tools via Context7 MCP Server
+- Using external tools via official MCP servers (time, fetch, memory)
 - Remembering our conversation history through mem0

 > quit